XpiritBV/ContainerWorkshop-Docs/Lab9.5-Kubernetes.md

 kubectl version
 ```

-## <a name='nodes'></a>Nodes
+## <a name='nodes'></a>Information about the nodes
-A cluster has one or more nodes, they are responsible for running the actual pods.
+A cluster has one or more nodes which are responsible for running the actual pods.
 To see which nodes are available, we can use the 'describe' command of `kubectl`.

 ```
 kubectl describe nodes